openforcefield/openforcefield.org/content/news/introducing-openforcefield-1.0.md

 This contains some 2802 unique molecules (19 712 conformers) resulting from the work of [Ehrman et al.](http://dx.doi.org/10.5281/zenodo.3385278) in the [Mobley lab](https://mobleylab.org/), which energy minimized all of eMolecules in several different force fields and then extracted molecules with geometries which were significantly different across force fields.
 This particular subset, as described in our [dataset repository](https://github.com/openforcefield/qca-dataset-submission/tree/5105bb950183392dea208684b0889f29e311d2ee/2019-07-05%20eMolecules%20force%20field%20discrepancies%201), focuses on fragment-like molecules with geometries which are substantially different in `smirnoff99Frosst` 1.0.8 relative to GAFF, GAFF2, and MMFF94 and 94s.
 As the full set of eMolecules was still in process, this represents the first 2802 molecules with significant discrepancies identified in this study, with the full set becoming available later.

 While this set was rather diverse and, based on inspection, chemically interesting, it also seemed to overrepresent certain chemistry (e.g. Br occurs more than one might expect), so we were concerned that this might not be representative of our target chemistry.
 Thus, to ensure sets were representative of the chemistry of interest, we generated two additional sets for benchmarking:
-* Xinjun Hou and Brajesh Rai at Pfizer provided 100 challenging small molecule fragments where Pfizer’s QM calculations of torsional profiles differed substantially from OPLS3e, as further discussed [on our dataset repository[(https://github.com/openforcefield/qca-dataset-submission/tree/master/2019-09-07-Pfizer-discrepancy-optimization-dataset-1).
+* Xinjun Hou and Brajesh Rai at Pfizer provided 100 challenging small molecule fragments where Pfizer’s QM calculations of torsional profiles differed substantially from OPLS3e, as further discussed [in our dataset repository](https://github.com/openforcefield/qca-dataset-submission/tree/master/2019-09-07-Pfizer-discrepancy-optimization-dataset-1).
 After enumeration of conformers, we ran geometry optimizations and torsional scans, utilizing the geometry optimizations in this work as our `Pfizer Discrepancy Optimization Dataset 1`.
 * The [ZINC15 FDA dataset](http://zinc.docking.org/substances/subsets/fda/) formed the basis of our final set, and we filtered to remove molecules with fewer than 3 or more than 55 heavy atoms, as well as removing metals and only allowing molecules containing the elements H, C, N, O, F, P, S, Cl, Br, I and B. After conformer generation this resulted in 1038 molecules and 6675 conformers, as further discussed on our [dataset repository](https://github.com/openforcefield/qca-dataset-submission/tree/master/2019-09-08-fda-optimization-dataset-1).
 This resulted in our `FDA Optimization Dataset 1`.

 Additional datasets will likely be warranted in the future, but the set of FDA approved drugs certainly provides a reasonable starting point for chemistry of interest.